-Areas of Concentration: Modern and Contemporary Art, Craft, and Design; Queer Cultural Production; Queer Theory
+Areas of Concentration: Modern and Contemporary Art, Craft, and Design; Environmental Humanities and Ecology; Environmental Design and Sustainability; Queer Cultural Production and Theory; Material Culture Studies

 Faculty Advisor: Jenni Sorkin